alvaroalea/QL_ROM_Switchable/README.md

 ## Instructions

+Use female, turn-pin socket in the botton of the board, and 6 male pins on the adapter for the 2x3 conector in the middle, check the height of all.

 J2 shall have 3 jumper 1-2, 3-4 and 5-6 for normal use, remove the 3 jumpers to program the chip.

 J1 pins 1-2 are to enable the top 16Kb of memory, normally with Toolkit II, remove to use the external ROM Cartridge slot (for QIMSI, MICE and others)